sayeed1999/Sayeed.NETCore.DataProtection/README.md

 # Sayeed.NETCore.DataProtection

-Sayeed.NETCore.DataProtection is a library that provides a helper class for hiding sensitive properties within C# objects.
-It allows you to iterate over an object and identify any property names that contain sensitive keywords, and then hide their values.
-This library can be used to protect sensitive information within your application, such as passwords, tokens, or any other sensitive data.
+Sayeed.NETCore.DataProtection is a library that provides a helpful class for hiding sensitive properties within a C# object, even if they are nested within other objects or arrays.
+This library allows you to go through an object and its nested structures, like sub-objects and lists, to find any properties with sensitive keywords in their names.
+The class uses a default array of sensative keywords i.e ```"pass", "secret", "key", "pwd", "token"```.
+Once identified, the values of these properties are replaced with ```null```, ensuring that the sensitive information is hidden.
+It's a convenient tool to protect important data, such as passwords or tokens, in your application.

 ## Features

-- Iterate over any C# object and hide sensitive properties
+- Iterate over any C# object and its nested structures like sub-objects and lists and hide sensitive properties regardless of depth
+- Has versatile set of keywords to match almost every sensative properties that an entity may contain. ```Example, "pass" matches with Password, password, UserPass. "token" matches with JwtToken, AuthToken. "key" matches with ApiKey.```
-- Customizable set of sensitive keywords to match against property names
+- Supports custom set of sensitive keywords to match against property names to match your application needs
-- Customizable maximum depth of recursion loop
+- Supports customization of maximum depth of the recursion loop (default value is 10)
 - Supports classes, records, and pre-defined types (anonymous objects are not supported)

 ## Installation